Tuit0/le-bazar/README.md

 # le-bazar
-This is my independent java-spring boot project
+This is my independent java-spring boot project.
+You can use this project only if you make changes to the application property file.